ThibaudDauce/thibaud-dauce/posts/2015-10-18-new-static-website.md

 After developing the main Haskell file, I just run `stack build` once to compile my program.
 Then, to write this blog post, I run `stack exec thibaud watch`, open `http://localhost:8000` and start writing my post with [my editor](https://atom.io).
 Each time I save the file, a rebuild is triggered, and I can see the changes directly in my browser.
 Really efficient workflow!

 I write Markdown compiled in HTML thanks to the great [Pandoc](http://pandoc.org/) library.
-I use a HTML comment `<!--more-->` to create a « teaser » field.
+I use an HTML comment `<!--more-->` to create a « teaser » field.
 And I also can use HTML to add font awesome character for example like `<i class="fa fa-smile-o"></i>`.
 All of the code is on [Github](https://github.com/ThibaudDauce/thibaud-dauce), and I'm open to contributions <i class="fa fa-smile-o"></i>.

 ## What's remaining to do?